GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 ---
 ## Cryptographic Modules Implemented for Data-in-Transit (DIT)

-NIST\'s component model treats independent validation of products and services as if that validation were a separate component.
+OSCAL's component model treats independent validation of products and services as if that validation were a separate component.
 This means when using components with FIPS 140 validated cryptographic modules, there must be two component assemblies:

--   **The Validation Definition**: A component definition that provides details about the validation.
+-   **The Validation Definition**: A component that provides details about the validation.

--   **The Product Definition**: A component definition that describes the hardware or software product.
+-   **The Product Definition**: A component that describes the hardware or software product.

-The validation definition is a component definition that provides details about the independent validation.
+The validation definition is a component that provides details about the independent validation.
 Its type must have a value of "validation".
 In the case of FIPS 140 validation, this must include a link field with a rel value set to "validation-details".
-This link must point to the cryptographic module\'s entry in the NIST Computer Security
+This link must point to the cryptographic module's entry in the NIST Computer Security
 Resource Center (CSRC) [Cryptographic Module Validation Program Database](https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules/search).

 The product definition is a product with a cryptographic module.
 It must contain all of the typical component information suitable for reference by inventory-items and control statements.
 It must also include a link field with a rel value set to "validation" and an href value containing